Fig Arugula Salad with Candied Walnuts

 Figs also spoil rather quickly so buy them right before you are ready to use them so they don’t go bad!

-Similar to a lot of the fruits that I use in my recipes, figs are loaded with nutrients and possess many health benefits.
+Similar to a lot of the fruits that I use in my recipes, figs are juicy, sweet, and got a unique texture that is perfect for this salad.

 Some of my Favorite Ways to Serve Arugula Salad